by Victor Sesma

 If you are coming by car or motorbike there are a couple of parking spaces for you to use:

-This is the main parking lot for El Cantalar cove.
+This is the main parking lot for El Cantalar Cove.
 There are a few other streets around there where you can try your luck.
 As this parking is not serving only this cove will get full very fast, especially in peak months in summer.

 This area is not guarded by the live servers so it is crucial to extreme precautions when you go to the sea: